shehand/swimming-pool-res/README.md

 ### Non - Functional Requirements

 > - Security
- - We have to consider about security as we are going to dealing with a payment gateway.
-So the security holes should be covered properly and make sure that no one can dealing with the payment gateway rather than the payment gateway provider.
+ - We have to consider about security as we are going to deal with a payment gateway.
+So the security holes should be covered properly and make sure that no one can deal with the payment gateway rather than the payment gateway provider.

 > - UI/UX
 - System must not be complex to user.
 User could able to reserve a space in the first page which visible to user and another page for verify payment if online payment is chosen by customer.